Fortunly's Guide

 Credit Score Requirement

-Due to the fact that these restaurant credit cards are highly rewarding, they are mostly reserved for individuals with high credit scores.
-In case your credit score isn't great - under 690, for example - you most likely won't be able to get approved for the cards we have reviewed here.
+Due to the fact that these cards are highly rewarding, they are mostly reserved for individuals with high credit scores.
+In case your credit score isn't great - under 690, for example - you most likely won't be able to get approved for the cards we've reviewed here.
+So keep approval requirements in mind before you apply.